Maximal and Borel Anosov representations in $Sp(4,\mathbb{R})$: Introduction.

 \section{Introduction.}

-Labourie introduced the notion of \emph{Anosov} representations \cite{LabourieHyperconvexity} for representations of surface groups into semi-simple Lie groups, generalizing the notion of convex-cocompact representations of hyperbolic groups into Lie groups of rank $1$.
-This notion plays an important role in the study of higher Teichmüller spaces \cite{wienhard2018invitation} : representations satisfying this dynamical property are all discrete with finite kernel and they form an open subset of the space of representations.
-In particular \emph{Hitchin} representations and \emph{maximal} representations are Anosov.
-The definition from Labourie was later extended to general Gromov hyperbolic groups instead of surface groups \cite{GuichardWienhardDiscontinuity}, and several simpler characterizations were later introduced in \cite{Bochi_2019} and \cite{kapovich2017anosov}.
-We recall one of them in Section \ref{sec:Anosov}.
+In recent years, the study of discrete hyperbolic subgroups of semisimple Lie groups drew a lot of attention with the introduction of the concept of Anosov representations.
+Labourie introduced the notion of Anosov representations of the fundamental group $\Gamma_g$ of a closed surface of genus $g\geq 2$ into semi-simple Lie groups \cite{LabourieHyperconvexity}, generalizing the notion of convex-cocompact representations of hyperbolic groups into Lie groups of rank $1$ \cite{Guichard_2012}.
+Representations satisfying this dynamical property have discrete image, are faithful and they form an open subset of the space of representations.
+The notion of Anosov representations plays an important role in the study of higher Teichmüller spaces \cite{wienhard2018invitation}, and in particular \emph{Hitchin} representations and \emph{maximal} representations are Anosov \cite{LabourieHyperconvexity}, \cite{Burger2005MaximalRO}.

 In a semi-simple Lie group of rank at least $2$, several distinct notions of Anosov representations can be defined depending on the choice of a conjugacy class of parabolic subgroup $P<G$.
-When $G=\PSL(N,\R)$, the minimal parabolic subgroup is called the \emph{Borel subgroup}.
+When $G=\PSL(N,\R)$ the minimal parabolic subgroup, \ie the parabolic subgroup that admits no proper parabolic subgroups, is called the \emph{Borel subgroup}.
 A representation which is Anosov with respect to the Borel subgroup is also Anosov with respect to any other parabolic subgroup.
 Such a representation is called \emph{Borel Anosov}.

-Let $\Gamma_g$ be a \emph{surface group}, \ie the fundamental group of the closed orientable surface $S_g$ of genus $g\geq 2$.
-Hitchin representations provide examples of Borel Anosov representations of $\Gamma_g $ into $\SL(N,\R)$.